cnalty/nvidia_reinstall/README.md

-# A guide to reinstalling NVIDIA Drivers, CUDA and cudnn on Ubuntu
+# A guide to reinstalling NVIDIA Drivers and CUDA on Ubuntu

 1. Download The runfile (local) for the CUDA version you wish to use at https://developer.nvidia.com/cuda-downloads
 2. Reboot your machine in recovery mode.
 Instructions [here](https://wiki.ubuntu.com/RecoveryMode)